-Attract the Right Readers — and the Right Clients — by Writing a Book
+Attract the Right Clients by Writing a Book

-First off, let us be transparent that we believe everyone should write a book.
+First off, let us be transparent that we believe everyone should be writing a book.
 Brilliant books are the absolute best lead generators for your business and your life.

 Books are called “the new business card” for a reason.